button/DeepLinkKit/README.md

 ## Running the Demo

-To run the example project, run `pod try DeepLinkSDK` in your terminal.
+To run the example project, run `pod try DeepLinkKit` in your terminal.
 You can also clone the repo, and run `pod install` from the project root.
 If you don't have CocoaPods, begin by [follow this guide](http://guides.cocoapods.org/using/getting-started.html).

 There are two demo apps, `SenderDemo`, and `ReceiverDemo`. `ReceiverDemo` has some registered routes that will handle specific deep links. `SenderDemo` has a couple actions that will deep link out to `ReceiverDemo` for fulfillment.